dragon-fury/song.ly/README.md

 ## Demo
 ------------
-The application can be accessed from [song.ly](http://song-ly.herokuapp.com)
+The application can be accessed at [song.ly](http://song-ly.herokuapp.com)

 ## References